hphelion/documentation/cli.windows.installation.md

 ##Set the Required Execution Policy## {#SettingtheRequiredExecutionPolicy}

 Now that you have installed the required files, make sure that your Powershell environment is capable of executing 3rd party modules.

+**Note**: If you are performing a re-installation of the software package, you can skip this step.
+This step is applicable only for a fresh installation.

 Open a PowerShell window as the administrator and issue the command `set-executionpolicy -ExecutionPolicy Unrestricted`:

     PS C:\Projects\Outgoing\HP> set-executionpolicy -ExecutionPolicy Unrestricted